-T-Shaped profiles and skills had become widely popular throughout the 1990s when technical people started to get out from engineering departments to take more and more management roles.
+T-Shaped profiles and skills had become widely popular throughout the 1990s when technical people started to get out of engineering departments to take more and more management roles.

 Drawbacks for T-Shaped profiles in the digital age

 A T-Shaped profile might have been one of those profiles that thrived throughout the 1990s, however as companies evolved to become more and more entrepreneurial, innovation also required large organizations to organize most of their teams around an entrepreneurial mindset.

 While a T-Shaped profile adapted well in an era of relatively fast change, it won’t adapt as well in an age of extremely fast-paced evolution.
-In this era, an X-Shaped which looks more like an artist or able to understand several areas of your business so well will be a pivotal profile to drive your business success.

 Inside an X-Shaped profile

 If you want to hit it big, you need to start adding authoritativeness and leadership as critical skills.

 The X-shaped is an evolution of the T-shaped.

-Those sorts of profile work extremely well in moonshot organizations.
+Those sorts of profiles work extremely well in moonshot organizations.

 X-shaped profiles usually are firm in startups that are in the early innovative cycles, and need entrepreneurial people at their helm.